 Does your child have difficulty managing their emotions?

 Often kids may find themselves struggling to express their feelings in a healthy way.
+Play therapy is a great way to support your child in learning how to navigate their feelings in a healthy way.
+Click here to learn more about play therapy.
 At home, this may be seen as anger from your teenager or quietness from your 8-year-old.
 Therapy provides your child with space in learning how to express thoughts and feelings in a healthy and constructive manner versus keeping everything inside or using unhealthy practices like fighting or substance use.
 At the same time, our counselors help parents learn how to create spaces at home that promote positive behaviors.

 Are you looking for parenting support?